 If you would like to ask for an expedited request, please see Chapter 7, Section 5.2.
-For expedited requests, we will attempt to verbally notify you and your provider of the decision within 72 hours of your request.
+For expedited requests, we will attempt to verbally notify you and your provider of the decision within 72 hours of your request for items and services and 24 hours of your request for Part B drugs.
 If additional information is required, or your condition does not meet criteria for an expedited review, we will attempt to verbally notify you and your provider that a decision cannot be made within the expedited timeframe.
 Covered services that need prior authorization are noted in the Medical Benefits Chart.
 Please see Chapter 4, Section 2.1 for information about which services require prior authorization.